 “DR” shall mean the Facility.
 This term is used in IEEE Standard 1547-2003.

-“Expedited Process” shall mean, as described in Section 3.3, process steps for Listed 2 Facilities from initial application to final written authorization, using a set of technical screens to determine grid impact.
+“Expedited Process” shall mean, as described in Section 3.3, process steps for Listed Facilities from initial application to final written authorization, using a set of technical screens to determine impact on the Company EPS.

 “Facility” shall mean a source of electricity owned and/or operated by the Interconnecting Customer that is located on the Customer’s side of the PCC, and all facilities ancillary and appurtenant thereto, including interconnection equipment, which the Interconnecting Customer requests to interconnect to the Company EPS.